Learn - Planner

 Behind the scenes

 Schedules clamp to the end of short months.
-A monthly schedule on the 31st falls back to the 28th in February (the 29th in leap years), the 30th in April, and so on.
-A schedule set to “last day of the month” is treated the same way: it always lands on the last day, whatever that day is.
-A February-29 schedule lands on February 29 in leap years and on February 28 otherwise.
+A monthly schedule on the 31st falls back to the 28th in February, the 29th in a leap year, and the 30th in April.
+A schedule set to the last day of the month always lands on the last day, whatever that is.
+A February 29 schedule lands on the 29th in leap years and the 28th otherwise.
+One consequence: a flow scheduled on both the 30th and the 31st produces two events on the same day in February.

 The running balance recomputes on every change.
-Adding a transaction inside an event, dragging an event to a new day, completing a Match session, resolving or deleting an event, switching the Forecast Period, or a collaborator’s edit landing through the live sync, all recompute the projection on the fly.
-You do not need to refresh.
+Adding a transaction, dragging an event, finishing a Match Transactions session, resolving or deleting an event, changing the Forecast Period, or a collaborator’s edit arriving all recompute the projection within a moment.
+You never need to refresh.

 Related pages

-- Concepts: the words item, event, schedule, transaction, category, and account defined once.
+- Concepts: the words flow, event, schedule, transaction, category, and account defined once.

-- Items: the templates that produce events on the Planner.
+- Flows: the templates that produce events on the Planner.

-- Matching and Resolving: the full lifecycle of an event, the three paths to Resolved, and what each path does to your balance.
+- Matching and Resolving: the full lifecycle of an event and what each route does to your balance.

 - History and Undo: where resolved and deleted events live, and how to reverse them.

-- Reports: charts of what the Planner shows, summarized over time.
-Reports also share the Forecast Period control.
+- Reports: charts of what the Planner shows, sharing the same Forecast Period.